ermmyna/PatternAnalysis-2025/recognition/siamese_isic2020_49324255/README.md

 | **Accuracy** | **0.952** | High but inflated by class imbalance |
 | **F1 @ threshold=0.23** | **0.234** | Optimal threshold from validation |

 **Interpretation:** The optimal threshold (0.23) is significantly lower than the default (0.5) due to severe class imbalance (1.7% malignant).
 This threshold balances precision and recall for the minority class, improving F1 from near-zero (at 0.5) to 0.234.
-ROC-AUC (0.837) demonstrates strong ranking ability, while AUCPR (0.139) more accurately reflects performance under extreme imbalance.
+ROC-AUC (0.837) demonstrates strong ranking ability, while AUCPR (0.139) reflects performance under extreme imbalance—approximately 6× the random-guess baseline AUCPR of ~0.023 (test prevalence).

 ### Visual Results